José Feliciano at the World Series, October 7, 1968.

 Faust will reprise his act on October 12, in the regular season finale against Brooklyn: He allows a hit in his 1 inning; is hit by a pitch and then steals 2nd base and 3rd base‚ and scores on a grounder.
 In both cases, it was the 9th inning of games that the Giants were already losing.

-In the next few weeks, William H. Russell will die.
-The team is purchased by James Gaffney, an officer in New York's Tammany Hall political organization.
-These officers are known as "Braves," and the team is renamed the Boston Braves.
+On November 21, 1911, William H. Russell died.
+The team was purchased by James Gaffney, an officer in New York's Tammany Hall political organization.
+These officers are known as "Braves," and the team was renamed the Boston Braves.

 The team carries the name to this day, although they are now in Atlanta.
 Braves Field is built in 1915, and one of the bordering streets is still named Gaffney Street.
 Boston University's Nickerson Field complex was built on the site, with the right-field pavilion of Braves Field still standing as the home stand.
 An NFL team named the Boston Braves will also play there, changing its name, to avoid confusion, to the Redskins.
 They will move to Washington in 1937.